Internet Computer logo

 Bitcoin Canister & Adapter

 The ICP network maintains an integration with Bitcoin.
 The ICP network has a subnet dedicated to the Bitcoin Canister and Adapter.
-The Bitcoin Canister enables subnets on the ICP blockchain to interact with the Bitcoin network.
-They can have Bitcoin addresses, sign transactions and submit transactions to the Bitcoin network.
+The Bitcoin Canister enables subnets on the ICP blockchain to interact with the bitcoin network.
+They can have Bitcoin addresses, sign transactions and submit transactions to the bitcoin network.
 The Bitcoin Adapter enables the Bitcoin Canister to access Bitcoin state by querying a randomly selected set of Bitcoin nodes periodically.

 Various programming languages and modules supported